AliciaZ429/Behavioral-Question-Bank/README.md

 **1.Introduction**
 - Please introduce yourself and your professional experience (2-3 mins answer recommended)
-- What inspired you to pursue a career in software engineering?
+- What inspired you to pursue a career in (software engineering/Data/Others)?
 - What attracted you to apply for this position at our company?

 **2. Goal**